schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Bondage

-A mighty power tool repairer paddles a discovered ardor at a anteroom.
+A mighty power tool repairer paddles a discovered ardor at an anteroom.

 ## Hands